juliangut/zf-maintenance/README.md

          * Two manual providers comes bundled with the module:
          *   ConfigProvider, simplest possible, manual maintenance activation
          *   FileProvider, maintenance is determined by the presence of a file
+         *   EnvironmentProvider, looks for an ENV variable and its value if provided
          *   ConfigScheduledProvider, sets a time span, start-end strings as accepted by \DateTime or \DateTime objects
          * Any provider implementing Jgut\Zf\Maintenance\Provider\ScheduledProviderInterface will be used to determine
          * future maintenance situations and used on view helper as well as in zend-developer-tools